 Chances are you’re probably reading this in the bathroom while listening to some BBC-dad esque parade of calamity on the other side of the door.
 So you don’t need us to tell you that fatherhood is chaotic.
 There’s always something to worry about, defuse, or wipe clean.
 And, as a result, things get overlooked.
 Friends.
 Flossing.
 Netflix queues.
-Since simple luxuries like maintaining oral hygiene and crushing House of Cards (they’re on season 5!?!) are ignored others are, too.
+Since simple luxuries like maintaining oral hygiene and crushing Black Mirror are ignored others are, too.
+Like, you know, sex.

 The beautiful chaos of parenthood tends to put sex on the back burner.
-And the deeper you fall into a sexless situation, the harder it can be to climb back out, says Dr. Chris Donaghue, author of Sex Outside The Lines and co-host of CBS’ Loveline with Amber Rose.
-To help maintain — or reignite — intimacy, Donaghue suggested these five tips.
+And the deeper you fall into a “no-time-for-sex!” situation, the harder it can be to climb back out, says Dr. Chris Donaghue, author of Sex Outside The Lines, co-host of CBS’ Loveline with Amber Rose, and a spokesperson for Tenga.
+So how do you prevent yourself from falling into these murky, sexless waters?
+To help maintain — or reignite — sexual intimacy, Donaghue suggested these five tips.

 In the barren sexual wasteland that some call parenthood, it can be easy to see your partner as, well, just a partner.
 Sure, you split duties and support one another.
 But it can easily turn into a working relationship.
 The way to defeat that funk is simple: flirt.
 “I tell couples to sexualize each other every single day,” says Donaghue.
 Now, that doesn’t necessarily mean having sex.
-Rather, per Donaghue, it means general affection, romantic notes, handholding — whatever.
+Rather, per Donaghue, it means general affection, romantic notes, handholding, squeezing some tush — whatever.
 “Anything that creates a romantic moment,” he says.
 “The goal is not sex, but eroticism and romance, which sometimes means sex.”

 Get It On (The Calendar)